Drag and drop shape

 class MyGridShapeUtil extends ShapeUtil<MyGridShape> {

-static override type = 'my-grid-shape' as const
+static override type = MY_GRID_SHAPE_TYPE

 getDefaultProps(): MyGridShape['props'] {